Healthcare, medical and dental equipment appraisals.

 Can you appraise a dental or medical practice for a sale or loan?

-Yes.
-We appraise the equipment of dental practices, clinics and hospitals for fair market value in a sale, for loan collateral, for the SBA, and for estate or partnership matters.
+Yes, on the equipment side.
+We appraise the chairs, imaging, instruments and fixtures of dental practices, clinics and hospitals at Fair Market Value for a sale, and at the appropriate premise for loan collateral, SBA financing, and estate or partnership matters.

 Are your healthcare appraisals accepted by lenders, the SBA and the courts?